thdelmas/thdelmas/README.md

 - Level: `13.42`
 - Branch: `Unix`

-## Specializations
+## Predilections

-- Peer-Pedagogy, autodidacticism & personnal development
+### The ones I do already
+- Cyberecurity
 - Gamification systems
+- Event Driven Automation
 - 42 Campus Management (from pedagogical perspective)
 - DevOps & Infra management (same from IT perspective)
+- Peer-Pedagogy, autodidacticism & personnal development

+### The ones I would like to do
+- Bio-Tech
+- Neural interfaces
+- Decentralized Big Data
+- After world journalism

 ## Support me
 > I'm super happy if my work is useful and even more if you enjoy it